prajwal470/Sales_RFM/README.md

     customerID
 # 4) Clustering and 5) segmentation
     * In this section, the optimum number of clusters were chosen via elbow method It was found that 4 clusters would be the most optimum.
     * A KMeans model with 4 clusters was developed.
-    * Each customer ID was clustered into one of the 4 clusters. and named based on their Score Champions , Loyal , Potential , Requires Attention
+    * Each customer ID was clustered into one of the 4 clusters. and named based on their Score Champions , Loyal , Potential , Requires Attention.
 # 6) Data Data visulization :- Ploted some pie chart and barchart for further
      analysis
     * On the basis of this analysis, the business can offer attractive deals to its